 ARC DP 'Continuity and Change in the Australian Industrial Landscape': looking at Port Kembla's evolution as a hybrid industrial-infrastructural landscape (CI, with Profs Chris Gibson and Lucy Taksa [Macq], Dr Andrew Warren and Prof Steven High [Concordia]).

-Federal DISER-funded research consultancy project: looking at repair and maintenance and energy use in the Heating, Ventilation, Air-Conditioning & Refrigeration (HVACR) industry (Lead investigator with Dr Dan Daly (SBRC), Dr Matt Daly (SBRC), Dr Elyse Stanes, Prof. Pauline McGuirk).
+Federal DISER-funded contract research project: looking at repair and maintenance and energy use in the Heating, Ventilation, Air-Conditioning & Refrigeration (HVACR) industry (Lead investigator with Dr Dan Daly (SBRC), Dr Matt Daly (SBRC), Dr Elyse Stanes, Prof. Pauline McGuirk).